followcat/checkmate/knowledge/training/howto_install_taurus.rst

 The following softwares are also need to be installed in python 2.7 virtual environment in order to run our new pytango component_2 combining with taurus.

     5. boost_python, should install the same version as in python 3.3.
+       If boost was installed successfully, there should be a library like "libboost_python.so" in the InstallDir/lib.
+       Make a symbolic link to it through "libboost_python-py27.so".

     6. numpy